 - Beginners are welcome!
 Attendees are usually excited to share their knowledge with anyone who wants to learn something new, especially students.
 We welcome and encourage people of all skill levels to join us.

 - Most attendees dress casually or in business casual, though some of our members like to use the occasion to dress up a little fancier.

 - Some food is provided.
 Typically, coffee and snacks are available in the mornings.
 Other meals are listed in the day-by-day guide below, which notes if the meal is included in registration or on your own.

 - If you have any questions while at the meeting, stop by the registration desk, or ask a member of the NACIS leadership.
 They’ve got ribbons on their name tags indicating they’re a Board Member or Director.
 They’re here to help you!

-- Many people start arriving on Monday, and often hang out in the hotel lobby or bar as they get in, hoping to locate fellow attendees and strike up a conversation.
-Check out the online program for the details of an informal Monday night meetup to go and find dinner with other NACIS attendees.
+- Many people start arriving on Tuesday, and often hang out in the hotel lobby or bar as they get in, hoping to locate fellow attendees and strike up a conversation.
+The registration table is open and will be located in the Foyer near the conference sessions.
+Check out the online program for the details of an informal Tuesday night meetup to go and find dinner with other NACIS attendees.

-- Practical Cartography Day (usually called “PCD”): Presentations which offer tips, tricks, techniques, and advice on the day-to-day work of mapmaking.
+- Wednesday starts out with Practical Cartography Day (or “PCD”), an optional all-day event that requires separate registration from the main conference.
+PCD topics present tips, tricks, techniques, and advice on the day-to-day work of mapmaking.

 - After the speaker, there’s a reception in the Map Gallery, where students and professionals hang up their latest creations.
 You and your fellow attendees vote on the winner of the Student Map and Poster Competition.

-- Snacks and coffee are available in the morning for PCD/GDCD attendees.
+- Snacks and coffee are available in the morning for PCD attendees.